Artur

 FAQ

-My n8n instance is on a different machine from nginx.
+My n8n is on a different server from Nginx.
 What changes?